 25. Border Collie Bernard

 The Border Collie Saint Bernard mix is a hybrid dog that’s docile, protective and intelligent.
-They have all the greatest and most valued qualities of the parent breeds.
+They have inherited all the greatest and most valued qualities of the parent breeds, making them some of the most family-ready mixes on this list.

 Typically, the Border Collie Bernard is an extremely friendly dog.
 However, don’t think they’ll let anyone hurt their families.
-These dogs will do anything to protect them.
+These dogs will do anything to protect them, which may be something they get from the Saint Bernard side.

 If you’re looking for a big dependable Border Collie mix, then there are few choices as great as the Border Collie Bernard.
 They can herd, hunt, guard and be loving companions.